PhD in management: Doctoral programmes in management and organization

 A PhD in management, organization or business is often required for those interested in pursuing an academic career as a professor at a business school.
 Business schools often require faculty to hold a Ph.D. and to engage in research.
 Business school rankings are often heavily influenced by the proportion of faculty with Ph.D. degrees or doctorates.
 Research is fundamental to the integrity of a graduate educational institution.
-Through research, professors gain the expertise required to teach advanced courses and to ensure that they remain current in his or her chosen field.
+Through research, professors gain the expertise required to teach advanced courses and to ensure that they remain current in their chosen field.

 Brief history

 In the 1950s and 1960s, leading business schools made a transition from vocational training to scientific research, rooted in social sciences, such as economics, psychology, sociology, anthropology, systems engineering, and mathematics.
 Since then, Ph.D. programs in business prepare candidates to conduct scholarly research based on rigorous methods and applied to business.
 For example, such research might aim to develop new theory and empirical knowledge about business and management problems by combining methods from economics, psychology and mathematical decision theory.
 By combining methods from multiple social sciences, business research has developed its own subfields of research, published in business application oriented journals as well as in social sciences journals.